weldr/lorax/test/README.md

 containing yum .repo files.
 By default the value is `/etc/yum.repos.d`!
 This is mostly useful when running tests by hand on a downstream snapshot!

+If you need to run the tests on a particular rel-eng RHEL compose, you can create the image by using [image-create-rhel-compose](https://github.com/cockpit-project/bots/blob/master/image-create-rhel-compose) script from bots repo.
+By default it uses the `-latest` extras rel-eng repo, however it’s advisable to build the image using explicitly specified repos using `COMPOSE` and `EXTRAS_COMPOSE` environment variables, for example:

+    $ export COMPOSE=”RHEL-7.x-yyyymmdd.b”
+    $ export EXTRAS_COMPOSE=”EXTRAS-7.x-RHEL-7-yyyymmdd.b”
+    $ bots/image-create-rhel-compose

+This will provide you with a RHEL-7.x-yyyymmdd.b image with preconfigured rel-eng repos.
+To perform the composer-specific setup as you would do by `make vm` for a stock bots image, use

+    $ export TEST_OS=”rhel-7-x-yyyymmdd-b”
+    $ make vm-releng

 ## Running tests

 After building a test image, run